Kokonico/ObjLog/docs/advanced.md

     color = "\033[35m"
 ```

-it's exactly the same as the built-in LogMessage types, but with a different level and color.
+it's exactly the same as the built-in LogMessage types but with a different level and color.

 ```python
 # extends the code from above.